 Acorns, almonds, brazil nuts, cashews, chestnuts, chia seeds, filberts, flaxseeds, hazelnuts, hemp seeds, hickory nuts, macadamia nuts, peanuts, pecans, pine nuts, pistachios, poppy seeds, pumpkin seeds, sesame seeds, sunflower seeds, walnuts

-Aubergine/eggplant, ashwagandha, cayenne pepper, chilli powder, curry powder, golden berries, goji berries, paprika, peppers, potatoes, tomatoes, tomatillos.
+Aubergine/eggplant, ashwagandha, cayenne pepper, chilli powder, curry powder, garden huckleberries, golden berries, goji berries, ground cherries, mixed spice (some contain pimento), paprika, peppers, pimento, potatoes (except sweet), tobacco, tomatoes, tomatillos.

 Grains/pseudograins, beans/legumes, nuts and seeds and nightshades all:-

-- Contain antinutrients (lectins, phytates, saponins), which bind to the gut wall lining and damages it by causing large holes to develop,
+- Contain antinutrients (lectins, phytates, saponins), which bind to the gut wall lining and damage it by causing large holes to develop,

 - Binds to vital vitamins and minerals from our food, preventing our bodies from absorbing them,